 Failproof 5-ingredient homemade Low FODMAP dutch oven bread recipe.
 Crunchy on the outside, soft on the inside.
-You can make it in the bread machine or by hand.
+For bread machine or by hand.

 One of the biggest challenges of the Low FODMAP diet is that, at least during the first phases, we have to stop eating regular bread.
-It is not so much because of gluten, but because of the fructans in wheat bread.
+It’s not so much because of the gluten, but because of the fructans in wheat bread.

-A lot of you ask me regularly for bread recipes that look like real bread.
-Well, after 7 years of trying, I finally made it!!!
+You regularly ask me for bread recipes that look like real bread.
+Well, after 7 years of trying breads, I finally got it!!!

-This low FODMAP dutch oven bread is the closest I’ve ever been to a normal bread for three reasons:
+This low FODMAP dutch oven bread is the closest I’ve ever been to a normal bread for 3 reasons:

 - the crust is crunchy

-… is to bake the bread in a cast iron dutch oven at high temperatures.
+…..to bake it in a pan with the oven at high temperatures.
 And it’s not a new idea!
-You certainly remember the famous and viral no knead bread.
+Surely you remember the famous and viral no knead bread.

 Low FODMAP Dutch Oven Bread